A lot of home buyers want to know if they can make an offer on a house for more than their mortgage pre-approval amount.

 Showing the Seller You Have the Funds

 When buyers who use mortgage loans submit a written offer to buy a house, they usually include a copy of their mortgage pre-approval letter.
-Or their agent will submit it on their behalf.
-Either way, it’s important to show the seller you have the funds needed to complete the purchase.
+Or their agent might submit it on their behalf.

 It’s also common for sellers to request proof of funds from the buyer.
 They usually want to see evidence that the buyer has money in the bank for their down payment (and possibly their closing costs as well).
 Real estate agents refer to this as a “proof of funds letter,” fittingly.